-This information was made possible by an unrestricted educational grant from Spectrum Cannabis/Canopy Growth Corporation.
+This information was made possible by an unrestricted educational grant from Spectrum Therapeutics/Canopy Growth Corporation.

 Recently, there has been a surge of attention on medical cannabis.
 The Canadian Digestive Health Foundation is excited about the possibility of increased research on the medicinal uses and safety of cannabis, which legalization will make more accessible.